 The term PCPS in this document refers to the Push to Communicate for Public Safety enabler offered via an OMA compatible environment.

-The intention is to include the requirements created for PoC as developed in OMA [OMA PoC RD 1.0], [OMA PoC RD 2.0] and [OMA PoC RD 2.1] with updates as mandated by the PCPS Phase 1 Work Items Document (WID).
+The intention is to include the requirements created for Push-to-talk over Cellular (PoC) as developed in OMA [OMA PoC RD 1.0], [OMA PoC RD 2.0] and [OMA PoC RD 2.1] with updates as mandated by the PCPS Phase 1 Work Items Document (WID).
 As stated in the WID, the mandated updates are those necessary for PoC v2.1 to align with 3GPP Release 12 LTE and relevant key features based upon completed 3GPP requirements up through Release 12, excluding ProSE and GCSE.

 References